dashpay/docs/docs/user/masternodes/maintenance.rst

   fad61c5f21cf3c0832f782c1444d3d2e2a8dbff39c5925c38033730e64ecc598

-The masternode is now removed from the PoSe-banned list, and the IP:port and operator reward addresses are updated.
+The evonode is now removed from the PoSe-banned list.
+The IP:port, Platform HTTP and P2P port and operator reward addresses are updated.

 .. _dip3-update-registrar: